enyojs/enyo-docs/developer-guide/building-apps/conversion-to-2.6.md

     }
 ```

+### Resolution Independence Changes

+If you are converting an Enyo 2.5.x app to use Enyo 2.6.x, please note that the
+`moon-res-*` CSS classes are no longer available in Enyo 2.6.x.

 ## Building the App

 As mentioned above, the new Enyo build tools require that both `Node.js` and the